Robin Hood (2006 TV series): International sales

 As a co-producer on the series, BBC America owns the United States broadcast rights to the programme, which debuted on the channel on Saturday 3 March 2007.
 It aired in syndication on U.S. cable channel The Inspiration Network from 2013 to 2014 and on Ovation from 2014 to 2015.
 In Australia, the programme began playing mid-2007 on the Australian Broadcasting Corporation's 19:30 Sunday slot.
 From April 2008 it was broadcast in Serbia on channel B92.
 In Spain the programme started on 4 January 2008 on La Sexta, in the 21.00 slot.
 In Hong Kong, the programme started on 6 June 2008 on ATV World on Monday 20:00 slot.
-The Sales have also been agreed with broadcasters in India, Sri Lanka, Denmark, France, Italy, Greece, New Zealand, Poland, Macedonia, Portugal, Sweden, Finland, Norway, Israel, Canada, Czech Republic, Latin America and Switzerland.
+The Sales have also been agreed with broadcasters in India, Sri Lanka, Denmark, France, Italy, Greece, New Zealand, Poland, North Macedonia, Portugal, Sweden, Finland, Norway, Israel, Canada, Czech Republic, Latin America and Switzerland.
 Broadcast in Sri Lanka began in 2009 in the National Television, Rupavahini; last episode was aired on 18 April 2010.

 The first series became available on iTunes in May 2008.
 However, since the second series was just beginning in the United States, the Series two episodes are released on iTunes on a weekly basis, corresponding with the public releases.
 The series was previously available on Netflix, but has been discontinued.
 As of September 2018, the entire series is available to watch on Hulu and Amazon Prime.

 Home releases

+Soundtrack

+A CD album containing the incidental music soundtrack to the television series, produced by Tiger Aspect, was released on the EMI label.
+Composed by Andy Price, the music is performed by the Danubia Symphony Orchestra and was performed at the Budapest Opera House, production of the series having been based near Budapest.
+The CD was released mid-way through the programme's first series in November 2006.